fuglycodelord420/bwapi/README.md

 - Enabled sound
 - Enabled basic user input
 - Null AI to not interfere with user input
-- license is now GPL 3, sorry prorietary bots
+- license is now GPL 3, sorry proprietary bots
+- Partially replaced cmake with gnu make

 # BWAPI for OpenBW